Five gang members arrested, accused of conspiracy to commit murder, intimidate a witness

 Trending News

+In 2020 he was arrested in a double murder.
+Police arrested Dedric White after matching shell casings from the scene of the crime to rifles seized from his home in a drug arrest.

+He posted a half-million dollar bond in the murder case, but in August 2022, he was sent back to Parish Prison after prosecutors pointed out that he had four pending felony cases with serious charges and generally involving drugs and guns.

 BRPD said they obtained warrants for the arrests of Lance White, Henderson, Dedric White, Hastings and Veal on Sept.
-9.
+9. They call this situation very serious, saying the protection of the witnesses is the most important part of this investigation.

+"We believe the perpetrators that have been arrested have been involved in conspiracy to commit murder and witness intimidation.
+So we're working hard with our local judges and with officials to keep those persons that are out there doing and committing those type of acts behind bars," McKneely said.

+Henderson and Lance White are being held without bond.
+Bond for Dedric White and Hastings are set at $500,000 with a requirement for GPS monitoring if they are released.
+Veals bond has not yet been set.